mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 When push is disabled, see [Vaadin 8 Freezing with Push disabled](../Vaadin8-freezing-no-push/).

 TODO what happens when push is enabled?
+There's something called `pushLongPollingSuspendTimeout`
+- perhaps Atmosphere can re-establish the connection eventually?
+Probably not, but worth investigating.

 ## When things go wrong